-That was the idea I -Blue- held on to like my life, it moved me to action, it was a clear simple thought and I took it over from Jenks, becoming the fool he'd been, lifting the fool's hat from his dead body to fit on myself, becoming Molly's final fool, as I am now (WHT 197-98).
+That was the idea I -Blue- held on to like my life, it moved me to action, it was a clear simple thought and I took it over from Jenks, becoming the fool he'd been, lifting the fool's hat from his dead body to fit on myself, becoming Molly's final fool, as I am now.

-477 After shooting the Bad Man down and clubbing him to be insensible, Blue carries him home half dead, drops him on the table.
+After shooting the Bad Man down and clubbing him to be insensible, Blue carries him home half dead, drops him on the table.
 Then both Molly and Blue fulfill their own gesture of avenge on the Bad Man, the man of their dream.
 Molly, quite excited, jabs him, the great insulter with her stiletto as a way of retaliating his insults till she grabs him in arms to initiate a unity.
 Blue, on his part, shoots them, Molly and the Bad Man, dead to be no more eclipsed with their Symbolic mandate.
 Though Molly and Blue's gestures are different in form, the effect is identical since it helps them both to reinvent a new symbolic identification with the Real / the Bad Man.
-Molly steps toward a negating union in her symbolic embrace with the Bad Man, to be killed and so protect the dignity of her own 'self' as a 'woman' within the existing Symbolic (of patriarchy) and mandate of the corresponding ideology.
-Blue's final hysteric gesture, to shoot the Bad Man, aligns with killing off Molly, the one who is the dearest and most wanting to him; this action, in one sense, enables Blue both to massacre the rival and the woman he holds the dearest.
-This act, Žižek argues, "far from amounting to a case of impotent aggressivity turned against oneself, rather changes the co-ordinates of the situation in which the subject finds himself (2000, 150).
-In one sense, by doing the murder, Blue escapes from the engulfment of the Other, name it either the Bad Man, his rival, or his dearest loved one, Molly.
+Molly steps toward a negating union in her symbolic embrace with the Bad Man, to be killed and so protect the dignity of her own arms had closed around Molly as if in an embrace.
+My hand was over the Muzzle of the gun, but the blast killed them both.